Uberi/Minetest-WorldEdit/WorldEdit API.md

 the resulting function is then executed as a Lua chunk in the global namespace.

+The return is
+ * a string in case of an error
-The return is a tuple of success and return of the function converted to a string, which in turn serves as an error messsage in case of a failure
+ * a tuple of `nil` and return of the function converted to a string in case of success

 ### error = worldedit.luatransform(pos1, pos2, code)